 As we get to know Copenhagen, we'll discover reminders of its Viking history and see reflections today of its proudly independent ways.
 We'll stroll down Europe's first great pedestrian boulevard, ogle crown jewels in the palace treasury, and take a bike ride through an inspirational hippie squatter community, finishing at Copenhagen's full-time carnival, Tivoli Gardens.

 This finely furnished Dutch Renaissance-style castle was built by King Christian IV in the early 1600s as a summer residence.
-Rosenborg was his favorite residence and where he chose to die.
+Rosenborg was his favorite castle and where he chose to die.
 Open to the public since 1838, it houses the Danish crown jewels and 500 years of royal knickknacks.
-Tour the ground floor room by room, then climb to the third floor for the big throne room.
-After a quick sweep of the middle floor, finish in the basement (enter from outside) for the jewels (S-tog: Nørreport, then 5-min walk on Østervoldgade, tel.
-33 15 32 86).
+While the old palace interior is not as immediately impressive as many of Europe's later Baroque masterpieces, it oozes the personality of the fascinating Christian IV and has one of the finest treasury collections in Europe.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

-We'll go local and experience some Danish Delights... flirt with the mermaid, imagine tooting a 3,000 year old horn, check out the dazzling crown of Denmark's larger than life King, relax in the city's old sailors quarter, get face to face with art in the Glyptotech, kick back in one of the original alternative communes, and revel Europe's queen of amusement parks.
+We'll go local and experience some Danish delights: Flirt with the mermaid, imagine tooting a 3,000 year old horn, check out the dazzling crown of Denmark's larger than life king, relax in the city's old sailors quarter, get face-to-face with art in the Glyptotech, kick back in one of the original alternative communes, and revel in Europe's queen of amusement parks.

-Harbor tour boats come and go constantly giving visitors a relaxing glide down the canals and along the harbor front.
+Harbor tour boats come and go constantly, giving visitors a relaxing glide down canals and along the harbor front.
 Colorful merchants' houses and historic bridges recall an affluence stoked by trade.

-Slotsholmen Island, the city's 12th-century birthplace, is lined with grand 17th century Renaissance style buildings and this part of the tour invokes Denmark's powerful seafaring past.
+Slotsholmen Island, the city's 12th-century birthplace, is lined with grand 17th-century Renaissance-style buildings, and this part of the tour reminds us of Denmark's powerful seafaring past.

 And the harbor's cover girl, the most-photographed citizen of Copenhagen, is the Little Mermaid.
 In the much-loved Hans Christian Andersen fairy tale, she saves the life of a shipwrecked prince and sets off on a futile quest to win his love.